cphurley82/toyssd/docs/toyssd_devops_design.md

 - Core parameterized tasks: accept `backend` and `build_type` and derive the build directory.
 - Aliases: `docker_cpp_*` call core tasks with `backend="docker"`.
 - Aggregators: read default backend from `c.config.toyssd.backend` or `TOYSSD_BACKEND` env variable.

+  For the Docker backend, Python tooling is executed via `uv run` against a pre-baked virtual environment inside the image (see Dockerfile).
+We set `UV_PROJECT_ENVIRONMENT=/opt/toyssd/.venv` so `uv run` uses that environment without attempting to install on the bind-mounted source tree.
+If dependencies change, rebuild the image rather than syncing at runtime.

 Sketch: